-If you're not much into sitting down a writing a typical journal but want to remember all the rad adventures you have on your trip, this postcard journal is for you.
+If you're not much into sitting down and writing a typical journal but want to remember all the rad adventures you have on your trip, this postcard journal idea is for you.

-We'll break down this whole process to make it easy-peasy.
+We'll break down the whole process to make it easy-peasy.

 What Is A Postcard Journal?